timur-developer/to-do-list-go/README.md

 ```bash
 make test
 ```
-## Contributing
+## Contributing 💡

 Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have any improvements or suggestions for the project.
+Feel free to open an issue or submit a pull request if you have any improvements or suggestions for the project.💻

-## License
+## License📜

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.🎉